Barton & Son’s Unembossed ‘Sanded’ Target Ball

 Provenance: Ex: Ralph Finch Collection, American Glass Gallery

-This interesting specimen is the second of three examples in our museum of the previously unknown Barton & Son’s unembossed ‘Sanded’ target ball from England.
-Quite a few balls were found in a wooden box in an old storage building under renovation in England in 2005.
+This interesting specimen is the second of three examples in our museum of the previously unknown Barton & Son’s unembossed “Sanded” target ball from England.
+Quite a few of these target balls were found in a wooden box in an old storage building under renovation in England in 2005.
 No other examples have shown up to date.

-This 2-5/8″ diameter ball is in an interesting mottled light blue and turquoise coloration with specks of green scattered throughout.
-It has a rough sanded finish and is a 2-piece mold with a wide neck with a sheared and factory ground mouth.
-It is in perfect condition.
+This 2-5/8″ diameter glass ball is in an interesting mottled light blue and turquoise coloration with specks of green scattered throughout.
+It has a rough sanded finish and was made in a 2-piece mold with a wide neck with a sheared and factory ground mouth.
+The ball is in perfect condition.

 Mike O’Malley reported on this find and the four variants in an article in the September October 2008 issue of the FOHBC Bottles and Extras magazine. [click to read]